 For instance, if you’re creating a checkout form, you might group fields into sections like “Personal Information,” “Shipping Address,” and “Payment Details.”
 This not only makes the form easier to understand but also gives users a sense of progress as they complete each section.

-Field labels are crucial for guiding users through your form.
+Field labels are crucial for guiding users through your form field.
 They should be clear, concise, and unambiguous.
 Avoid technical jargon or insider terms that your users might not understand.

 Place labels above the input fields rather than to the side.
 This approach works better for mobile devices and makes the form easier to scan.